ScottyMacCVC/EoStoECMS/README.md

 - What data can we currently import?
 - What data do we need to add?

-### We need to build one START using company 98 from EoS and then Mani can test the staging table import
+### We need to build one START using company 98 from EoS and then Mani can test the staging table import.

 ![Mani Email](https://github.com/ScottyMacCVC/EoStoECMS/blob/main/Images/22.06.17-Mani%20Email.png)

 ![Staging Tables-Job Cost Data](https://github.com/ScottyMacCVC/EoStoECMS/blob/main/Images/22.06.17-Staging%20Tables-Job%20Cost%20Data.png)

 ![Staging Tables-Contract Information](https://github.com/ScottyMacCVC/EoStoECMS/blob/main/Images/22.06.17-Staging%20Tables-Contract%20Information.png)

+### We want to build TrueSight into our STARTs process.
+- What is TrueSight?
+- Where does the step need to occur?
+- Why is this step important?

 ## Overviews of CVC and Processes